crate/cratedb-guide/docs/feature/storage/index.md

 How CrateDB stores data using Lucene.

-tldr; CrateDB never needs explicit VACUUMs, manual compactions, or reindexing.
+tldr; In daily operations, CrateDB never needs explicit VACUUMs, manual compactions, or reindexing. [^recreate-tables]
 The system maintains itself dynamically, which is a key advantage for always-on analytics environments where data never stops flowing in.

+[^recreate-tables]: While CrateDB is maintenance-free in daily operations, you will need to [recreate tables] on major version upgrades.

 :Append-only segments: